raizcap/martian-robots-code-challenge/README.md

 In that process, the application accesses to the API to retrieve and store data in the database about the loaded surfaces and the previously robots lost in a concrete Mars surface.
 For example, if a robot was lost previously in x = 2, y = 3 and orientation = E with instruction = F as the last processed instruction, that instruction will be omitted and the application will continue with the next one.
 This database is created by the API using Entity Framework code-first approach.

-The database and the API are hosted in separated Docker containers as microservices, and both are in the same docker network in order to communicate easier between them.
+The database and the API are hosted in separated Docker containers as microservices, and both are in the same docker network, named "codechallenge-network", to make it easier for them to communicate with each other.

 ## Preparing the environment